Air line lubricators are devices used to provide lubricant to a compressed air operated air tool or compressor air driven equipment.

 Air-line-lubricators usually contain the following parts: the head, an adjusting screw on the head, a bowl to contain the lubricant, and often a bowl drain to allow removal of the lubricating oil when needed.

 In the top of the head of typical air-line-lubricators a small, transparent housing, can be seen.
 This housing will have an adjusting screw on the top.
-Turning that adjusting screw will increase or reduce the frequency of drops of lubricating oil that are being drawn into the air stream by the passing of compressed air through the lubricator head.
+Turning that adjusting screw will increase or reduce the frequency of drops of lubricating oil .
+The oil drops fall into the air stream flowing through the lubricator head and out into the air line.

 The housing is transparent so that, as you adjust the flow of oil via the flow-adjusting screw, you can monitor the frequency of the lubricating oil drops as you adjust the flow.